honix/Pyno/README.md

 To install pyno you must run ```pip install .``` from this directory.
 Pyno's dependencies `pyglet` and `pyperclip` are going to be installed automatically.
 Then run ```pyno``` in a console.

+# How to modify

+To develop/modify code, you can install Pyno in "developer mode" by running `pip install -e .` in the Pyno directory.
+This runs setup.py and installs a link to the `pyno` directory, as if it were normally installed.

+To run the tests, you need `pytest`  installed.
+You run `pytest` in the root directory of the repository.
+It will discover the tests in the `tests` directory and run them on the installed package.
+You will see a couple of flashing windows when they get instantiated.

+If you have (on Linux) `xvfb` and the pytest plugin `pytest-xvfb` installed, the tests should automatically be run on the virtual framebuffer, so no windows should become visible.
+If this for some reason does not work, invoking pytest via `xvfb-run pytest` should do the trick.